Cladribine (Generic Name)

 About This Drug

-Possible Side Effects
+Possible Side Effects (More Common)

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-This may increase your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.
+This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

 - Raised, red rash on your arms, legs, back, or chest

-- Decreased appetite
+- Decreased appetite (decreased hunger)

 Treating Side Effects

-- Ask your doctor or nurse about medication that is available to help prevent or lessen nausea and vomiting.
+- Ask your doctor or nurse about medicines that are available to help stop or lessen constipation.

-- If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories.
+- If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories

-- If you get a rash do not put anything on your rash unless your doctor or nurse says you may.
+- If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
 Ask your doctor for medicine if the rash bothers you.